Home Health Marketing with Online Resources

 - Using the Internet itself

-- Give them a brochure about your web resources for families.
-Suggest that social workers include it in discharge packets, or that physicians leave it out in the waiting room.
+- Create a family caregiver packet for discharge planners.
+Give them a brochure about your web resources for families.
 (Your referrers are much more willing to hand out a brochure about an educational resource for family caregivers than they are to pass along a commercial brochure advertising your home health services.)
-Ask about the trifold brochure we can brand for you.
+Include with it your newsletter article about Making the Transition from Hospital to Home.
+You can also include a copy of the latest issue of your newsletter for family caregivers.
+You make their lives easier with targeted materials designed to help them reduce readmissions.
+Moreover, every month, you have a reason to stop by and replenish their supplies.

 - Speak at gatherings of professionals.
 The local Medical Society may be quite willing for you to give a presentation on local resources for family caregivers.
 Other professional groups are also looking for presenters (e.g., a networking group of long term care professionals, the local chapter of geriatric care managers).
 As long as you focus on the resources available in your community, and steer clear of directly marketing your home health services, a talk using your educational website as the show-and-tell vehicle can be very attractive.
 (Plus, you can pass around a sign-up sheet so attendees can subscribe to your e-newsletter.)
 Ask about a PowerPoint presentation we can brand for you.